onvif/specs/guidelines.md

 * New functionality.
 The proposal adds one or more features to the specifications.

-## Specification Change Process

-The change process depends on both the size and impact of the change proposal:

-Each change request (CR) shall be submitted as pull request.
-The comment of a pull request shall include the following information:
-* Reason: containing a problem description and a description of the solution proposal.
-* Compatibility analysis: An analysis describing possible impact on forward and or backward compatibility.

-Typically any such pull request shall be available for review by any interested party for commenting.

-For larger additions affecting more than a simple type please see section "Feature Development Process" below.

-## Specification workflow
+## Repository branches

 ONVIF will maintain the following active branches:

-* master - Current stable version.
+* master - Current stable version reflecting the released specifications.
-  No CRs are accepted directly to modify the specification.
+  Update from development branches only.

 * xx.nn - Development branch for next version
-  Change requests for clarifications and consistency may be submitted to this branch.
+  Change requests for clarifications and consistency should be submitted to this branch.
+Minimal additions or features in IPR review may be submitted to this branch.
   Implementers may use this branch.
 However in the unlikely case of IPR notices indiviual changes may be revoked.

 * xx.oo - Development branch for version after next version
-  Feature requests shall be submitted to this branch.
+  Feature requests pending for IPR review shall be submitted to this branch.

-A pull request to any of the development branches shall be reviewed by at least two TC member companies before being merged.
-Note that a pull request typically also needs to await the 14 day review period.

 Beside the above branches the following temporary branches may be established:
 * issue-xx-yyyyy - Change request for issue XX with short title YYYY.

-* xxxx/yyyy-zzzz - Feature branch for group xxxx with short title yyyy-zzzz.
+* xxxx/yyyy-zzzz - Feature branch for group xxxx with short title yyyy-zzzz.  ## Specification Change Process

+## Specification change workflow

+Any party may file a change request.
+A change request must include a complete change proposal and be submitted as pull request to one of the development branches.
+The comment of a pull request shall include the following information:
+* Reason: containing a problem description and a description of the solution proposal.
+* Compatibility analysis: An analysis describing possible impact on forward and or backward compatibility.

+A pull request to any of the development branches shall be reviewed by at least two TC member companies before being merged.
+Note that a pull request typically also needs to await a 14 day review period in order to enable any interested party to review or comment.

+For larger additions affecting more than a simple type please see section "Feature Development Process" below.

 ## Feature Development Process